MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 **_Grid power came first:_** By 2018, on-grid non-solar power reached full capacity, mainly from hydropower and thermal sources like the Merowe and Roseires Dams.
 **_Solar followed slowly:_** Off-grid solar expanded gradually, reaching capacity by 2021 amid post-2019 instability and weak rural infrastructure.

+In Sudan (2010–2023), off-grid solar deployment rises steadily, unlike on-grid deployment, which increases sporadically—likely tied to major government projects.
+Off-grid growth stagnates in 2022–2023, possibly due to missing data.
+The dataset likely fails to capture actual declines, especially for on-grid deployment, limiting the accuracy of year-to-year comparisons in the later period.

 **On Ukraine:**
 **Moderate correlation** (r = 0.343); Imports typically occur in short bursts, followed by gradual deployment increases, especially between 2014–2019.
 Post-2019 declines in imports and 2024 deployment drops likely reflect conflict impacts.
 </details>